Robert Walser

-Robert Walser (15 April 1878 - 25 December 1956) was a German language Swiss writer.
+Robert Walser (/de-CH/; 15 April 1878 - 25 December 1956) was a German language Swiss writer noted for writing four novels (one published posthumously) and a large number of feuilletons, short stories, and causeries.
+His unconventional, sometimes enigmatic works were appreciated by contemporaries such as Walter Benjamin, Hermann Hesse, Franz Kafka, Robert Musil and Kurt Tucholsky.
 He additionally worked as a copyist, an inventor's assistant, a butler, and in various other low-paying trades.

-Despite marginal early success in his literary career, the popularity of his work gradually diminished over the second and third decades of the 20th century, making it increasingly difficult for him to support himself through writing.
+After marginal early success in his literary career, the popularity of his work gradually diminished through the 1920's, making it increasingly difficult for him to support himself through writing.
 He eventually had a nervous breakdown and spent the remainder of his life in sanatoriums.
+His work underwent a rediscovery in the 1970's with the deciphering of the microscripts, and a large portion of his work was first translated into and published in English in the 2000's and onward.
+Walser is now considered one of the important German-language authors of the 20th century and a significant figure in modernism.

 Life and work

 1878–1897

-Walser was born into a family with many children.
-His brother Karl Walser became a well-known stage designer and painter.
+Born Robert Otto Walser, he was the second-youngest of eight children of Adolf Walser (1833–1914), a trained bookbinder who owned a workshop producing stationery goods and picture frames, and his wife Elisabeth (Elisa) Walser (1839–1894).
+His brother Karl Walser became a well-known stage designer and painter; his elder sister Lisa worked as a teacher and was the family's principal caregiver, while his younger sister Fanny (Fani) Hegi-Walser would later, in 1967, transfer Walser's literary estate to the Carl Seelig Foundation.
 Walser grew up in Biel, Switzerland, on the language border between the German- and French-speaking regions of Switzerland, and grew up speaking both languages.
 He attended primary school and progymnasium, which he had to leave before the final exam when his family could no longer bear the cost.
 From his early years on, he was an enthusiastic theatre-goer; his favourite play was The Robbers by Friedrich Schiller.
-There is a watercolor painting that shows Walser as Karl Moor, the protagonist of that play.
+A watercolor by Karl Walser depicts Robert in costume as Karl Moor, the protagonist of that play.

-From 1892 to 1895, Walser served an apprenticeship at the Bernischer Kantonalbank in Biel.
-Afterwards he worked for a short time in Basel.
-Walser's mother, who was "emotionally disturbed", died in 1894 after being under medical care for a long period.
-In 1895, Walser went to Stuttgart where his brother Karl lived.
-He was an office worker at the Deutsche Verlagsanstalt and at the Cotta'sche Verlagsbuchhandlung; he also tried, without success, to become an actor.
-On foot, he returned to Switzerland where he registered in 1896 as a Zürich resident.
-In the following years, he often worked as a "Kommis", an office clerk, but irregularly and in many different places.
-As a result, he was one of the first Swiss writers to introduce into literature a description of the life of a salaried employee.